Carrooi/Node-CacheStorage/README.md

 * FileStorage (cache-storage/Storage/FileStorage - saving data to json files)
 * BrowserLocalStorage (cache-storage/Storage/BrowserLocalStorage - saving data to HTML5 local storage)
-* DevNullStorage (cache-storage/Storage/DevNullStorage - does not save anything and load always null)
+* DevNullSyncStorage (cache-storage/Storage/DevNullSyncStorage - does not save anything and load always null)
 * MemoryStorage (cache-storage/Storage/MemoryStorage - saving data just into storage's class property)

 More storages will be added in future.